-If a known obstruction (ice, debris, etc.) prevents closing, press the switch forward and hold for two seconds after the reversal occurs.
-This allows the sunroof to move towards the closed position.
+If a known obstruction (ice, debris, etc.) prevents closing the sunroof, press the switch forward and hold for two seconds after the reversal occurs.
+This allows the sunroof to move toward the closed position.

 NOTE: Pinch protection is disabled while the switch is pressed.